dekura/dekura.github.io/_includes/cv.md

 <p align='justify'>
-Hi, there!
-I am currently a Ph.D. student at The Chinese University of Hong Kong (<b>CUHK-CSE</b>) under the guidance of Professor <a href="http://www.cse.cuhk.edu.hk/~byu/" target="_blank">Bei Yu</a>.
+Greetings!
+I'm a Ph.D. candidate at The Chinese University of Hong Kong (CUHK-CSE), where I'm fortunate to work under the guidance of Professor <a href="http://www.cse.cuhk.edu.hk/~byu/" target="_blank">Bei Yu</a> and co-supervised by Professor  <a href="https://scholar.google.com/citations?user=WPhoQiUAAAAJ" target="_blank">Martin D. F. Wong</a>.
-My current research is focused on computational lithography and mask optimization.
+My primary research area revolves around <b>computational lithography</b> and <b>mask optimization</b>, which involves developing algorithms to enhance the manufacturing process of integrated circuits.
-Additionally, my research interests include (1) <b>machine learning in VLSI design for manufacturability</b> and (2) <b>physics-informed networks for solving EDA area problems</b>.
+I'm also interested in exploring (1) the potential of <b>deep learning in VLSI design</b> and (2) <b>utilizing physics-informed networks to tackle EDA area problems</b>.

-I am also currently seeking academic visit or research intern opportunities.
+Furthermore, I'm actively seeking opportunities to broaden my research experience by embarking on academic visits or research internships.
+I'm enthusiastic about collaborating with experts in the field and contributing to innovative projects.
+Please feel free to contact me if you have any suggestions or potential collaborations in mind.
 </p>
 <p align='justify'>
-I'm also maintaining a curated list of AI for EDA papers.
+I'm also maintaining a curated list of <b>AI for EDA</b> papers.
 Check it out here: <a href="https://ai4eda.github.io" target="_blank">Awesome AI for EDA</a>.
 The list is under construction and you are welcomed to submit your publications follow <a href="https://ai4eda.github.io/about/" target="_blank">the instructions</a>.
 </p><br>